 The department awards teaching assistantships and a research assistantship.
 To apply for either type of assistantship, please complete the TTU Graduate Assistantship Application Form and submit it and your admission application to the TTU Graduate School.

-The Department awards nine graduate teaching assistantships each year on a competitive basis.
+The Department awards eight graduate teaching assistantships each year on a competitive basis.
 These assistantships include a full tuition and fees waiver (except for the health insurance fee), and a stipend of $9,600 per year.
 A graduate assistant making satisfactory progress in the master's program can have his/her assistantship renewed for a second year.

 Graduate assistants work up to 20 hours a week as a tutor and/or grader during their first year and teach introductory classes during their second year of study.
 They meet on a regular basis with the Graduate Advisor for discussions about teaching techniques and are required to participate in the weekly departmental Graduate Seminar.